 ...exist context...

-When sent from an AP to a non-AP STA, the Device ID Status field contains one of the values shown in
+When sent from an AP to a non-AP STA,or when sent from an AP MLD to a non-AP MLD, the Device ID Status field contains one of the values shown in

 Table 9-415a (Device ID Status field values).